Skip to Content

 Show Them How Relaxation Techniques Combat Stress

-Once your child knows what fight or flight is, you can use this easy 5-minute bio-feedback activity to show them how relaxation techniques can trigger the body’s relaxation response, helping them calm down.
+Once your child knows what fight-or-flight is, you can use this easy 5-minute bio-feedback activity to show them how relaxation techniques can trigger the body’s relaxation response, helping them calm down.

 It’s important to do this activity when your child is calm.
 This won’t work if you try to show them when they’re already upset.